julherest/drought_clusters/README.md

 For further information on the algorithm, please read the references provided in the **How to cite this code** and **References** sections.

-The following animation shows an example of a drought cluster identified from soil moisture from CFSR data (Herrera-Estrada et al., 2017):
+The following animation shows an example of a drought cluster identified using soil moisture data from NCEP's Climate Forecast System Reanalysis (CFSR) (Herrera-Estrada et al., 2017):

 ![Example cluster](clusters_movie.gif)
 ## Requirements